Your Website Is Costing You Customers: 7 Silent Conversion Killers

 When DIY Stops Making Sense

-Look, I believe in empowering business owners to understand their websites.
-The fixes I've outlined?
-Most of them you can tackle yourself if you're willing to spend a few hours on YouTube tutorials.
+I believe in empowering business owners to understand their websites.
+Most of the fixes I've outlined can be tackled yourself if you're willing to spend a few hours on YouTube tutorials.

-But here's the reality: optimizing conversions takes 10-15 hours per week if you're doing it properly.
+But optimizing conversions properly takes 10-15 hours per week.
 Testing.
 Analyzing.
 Iterating.
 Tracking heat maps to see where people click (or don't).
 A/B testing different CTAs.
 Monitoring speed metrics.

 That's a part-time job.

-At illumin8labs, we've optimized hundreds of local business websites, and we see the same patterns over and over.
+At illumin8labs, we've optimized hundreds of local business websites.
 The average site we audit has 5-6 of these seven conversion killers actively costing them money.
 After optimization, most clients see 40-80% increases in conversions within 60 days.

 Not from more traffic.
 From better websites.